internetarchive/bookreader/README.md

 ## Target Devices

 Note that BookReader is a core part of Archive.org's mission of Universal Access to All Knowledge.
 Therefore, care must be taken to support legacy browsers.
-For example, avoid using Flexbox or CSS Grid for critical pieces of functionality.
-In other words, it should still work and be useable on old devices.
+It should still work and be useable on old devices.

+## Notes about version 4 (WIP)

+- CSS converted to SASS and refactored
+- BookReader selectors made relative to BookReader.
+This means it shouldn't interfere with parent page, and also more than one BookReader instance can be on the page.
+- New design with full-screen support.
+- WIP JavaScript code is formatted with Prettier (2 spaces instead of 4)

 ## Notes about version 3